rpraka/Lights-Api/README.md

 <!-- ROADMAP -->
 ## Roadmap
 ### Upgrades
-* Integrate a photoresistor into the hardware implementation to allow toggling via a single endpoint.
 * Could add more advanced auth features, but is likely just uneccessary overhead in this case.
 * Considered websocket rather than REST, but probably is overkill for an ESP8266.
-MQTT might be a better choice.
+MQTT might be a better choice, but is harder to interface with commercial smart home devices.

 <!-- CONTRIBUTING -->
 ## Contributing